What is Successful Drawing?

 4. Look at an object or scene for a couple of minutes and try to memorise it. turn away and sketch very quickly what you remember.

-6. Finally, take a little sketchbook with you every where you go and draw anything you see, even if it is just a 10 seconds doodle.
+6. Finally, take a little sketchbook with you every where you go.
+Draw anything you see, even if it is just a 10 seconds doodle.
 Remember everything you create is precious.